cabumtz/boilerplate/README.md

 Exist various type of js files:

-    libs directory: All libs like jquery, jquery-ui, plugins go here. site directory: Scripts specific for a page go here. base.js: All general functions and plugin calls go inside this file.
+- *libs directory*: All libs like jquery, jquery-ui, plugins go here.
+- *site directory*: Scripts specific for a page go here.
+- *base.js*: All general functions and plugin calls go inside this file.

 libs and site directories and the base.js go inside of assets directory.